 One of the crucial concepts in the Lean Six Sigma methodology is the identification of waste.
-Lean defines waste as:

-steps or actions in a process which are not required
+Lean defines waste as: "steps or actions in a process which are not required."

-The acronym DOWNTIME is used to break waste down in to 8 different types.
-These are listed below:
+The acronym DOWNTIME is used to break waste down in to 8 different types: